-Very few pests seem interested in monstera deliciosa.
-But there’s two which are common in both indoor and outdoor settings.
+Very few pests seem interested in this plant.
+But there’s two which are common on both indoor plants and outdoor plants.

-Spider mites can cause small yellow specks or patches to develop on leaf surfaces.
-These tiny mites suck the moisture out of the leaves.
+Spider mites can cause small specks or patches to develop on leaf surfaces.
+These tiny mites suck the moisture out of the leaves and can result in yellow leaves if left unchecked.
 Combat them by giving all leaf surfaces a good misting of neem oil.
 The naturally-forming azdirachtin will kill off mite eggs and slowly poison adults.

 Scale insects, particularly mealybugs, are also prone to appearing.
 These attach themselves to leaves and stems, sucking the vigor out of your plant over time.
 Insecticidal soaps such as Safer Soap work well to eliminate these pests.
 Neem oil is an excellent preventative.

 This monstera is astonishingly resistant to most forms of plant diseases.
 When healthy and vigorous, very little will harm them!

 Excessive watering can cause the roots to develop some root rot if you’re not careful.
 Damaged roots should get pruned off during your regular repotting.
 Avoid standing water in your pots, and make sure your soil drains well to prevent this issue.